Thank you!

 Your employment qualifies with the following:

-you work for an Accredited Employer or you have a job offer from one.
+You work for an Accredited Employer or you have a job offer from one.

 This visa enables you to work, live and study in New Zealand indefinitely.
 Further, you are able to include your parter and dependent children (24 years and younger) in your visa application.